Torphedo/BOTW-ModdingGuide/map.md

 	if you don't, the entire group will not spawn
 AreaBoxes send signals to LinkTags

-BOTW logic triggers don't really map to logic gates properly, act a little weird
+BOTW logic triggers don't really map to common logic gates properly

-All saveflags located in Bootup.pack\GameData\GameData.sarc
+All saveflags are located in Bootup.pack\GameData\GameData.sarc

-BOTW Durability represented in 100s
+BOTW durability is represented in 100s

 ForbidAttention stops you from picking up or opening items/chests (interaction of any kind)